SERVICE BEYOND SELF: EMPOWERING THE NEXT GENERATION OF LEADERS

 Combining her love for adventure and passion for service to help remote communities in a tangible and sustainable way as a physician assistant.

 Empowering patients to be active stewards of their health by practicing a lifestyle and community-based approach to medicine.

-From the first event held in 2005 with 5,000 participants, Pat’s Run has grown into the largest run in the nation to honor a fallen soldier.
+From the first event held in 2005 with 5,000 participants, Pat’s Run has grown into one of the 15 largest road races in the country.

 - 2nd largest military race